 Osco!
 Brunch at the InterContinental Hotel in Old Montreal

 Montreal’s InterContinental Hotel invites you to its renowned brunch every weekend and on holidays from 9 a.m. to 2 p.m.
-In a cheerful and sunny setting, both children and adults will enjoy the chef’s à la carte specialties and the all-you-can-eat cold buffet.
+In a cheerful and sunny setting, both children and adults will enjoy the chef’s à la carte specialties.
 Inspired by the flavors of the South of France, the menus are developed according to the seasons, and the culinary arrangements highlight the delicious local products of the moment.
 Something to celebrate?
 Mimosa is offered with the selection of selected plates.

 Diners can even make the pleasure last with the option of the famous bubbles and orange juice for two hours.
 Since the restaurant’s traffic varies according to the hotel’s occupancy rate and traditional celebrations, we strongly advise you to reserve your table in order to fully enjoy your gourmet and tourist experience.
 And to plan your travel, nothing could be easier!
 The hotel is directly linked to the underground city and the Square Victoria and Place-d’Armes metro stations.
 Parking is also available, with or without on-site valet parking.
 This will greatly simplify your outing in Old Montreal.